Salvia 'Mexican Bush'

 Salvia leucantha

-Salvia leucantha, commonly called Mexican bush sage, is an evergreen shrubby perennial native to Central America and Mexico.
+Salvia leucantha, commonly called Mexican bush sage, is a shrubby perennial native to Central America and Mexico.
 This sage is most noted for producing a beautiful late summer to frost bloom of showy bicolor flowers consisting of white corollas and longer-lasting funnel-form purple calyces.
 Flowers appear in dense, arching, terminal spikes (racemes to 10” long) that extend above the foliage.
 Flowers are attractive to butterflies and hummingbirds.
 Linear, lance-shaped, gray-green leaves (to 4” long) are borne in pairs on square stems.
 The foliage has a velvet-like texture, hence the sometimes used common name of velvet sage for this species.

 Height: 4’-6’

-Spread: 4’-6’
+Spread 4’-6’

 Bloom: August-November